CumiTerbang/MyRecipeCollections/README.md

 # My Recipe Collections

 A new Flutter project.

-in this project I try to creating mobile apps to explore various food recipe from (food2fork API)[https://forkify-api.herokuapp.com/].
+In this project I try to creating mobile apps to explore various food recipe from [food2fork API](https://forkify-api.herokuapp.com/).

 ## Getting Started